 Solicitation of funds, memberships, subscriptions and the sale of goods or services for the benefit of outside groups or for individual profit is not allowed in the residence halls or elsewhere on campus unless specifically approved by the Vice President and Dean of Students.

 Davis, Gamble, & Copeland are the only buildings that have storage available.
 Every effort is made to secure the storage areas; however, items are stored at the student’s own risk.
 The College is not liable for theft or damage to stored items or personal property in resident rooms.
 Residence Hall room furniture may not be put in storage.
 Couches, futons, carpet and other large furniture may not be stored.
 Items left in storage must have an approved storage tag provided by hall staff attached to the item.

 As of the summer of 2013 the College will begin phasing-out land-line based telephones in the residence halls.
 Students who still want/need to make phone calls are encouraged to look into the variety of options for internet-based communication (i.e. Skype, Face Time, etc.).

 Trash may not be left on porches, in hallways, stairways or in common areas in Residence Halls, Court Street or Beeson Village.

 Vending machines are located near the lounge or kitchen area in each residence hall.
-Requests for refunds should be directed to the Residence Life Office, 865-981-8192, Bartlett 306.
+Requests for refunds should be directed to the Business Office, Fayerweather Hall.
+If the machine requires maintenance/service, refer to the service number located on the vending machine.
 Tampering with vending machines may lead to disciplinary action.

-Gibson Hall has been designated as a wellness building.
-Alcohol (including empty containers), tobacco and illegal drugs are not allowed anywhere on the premises.
+Gibson and Pearsons Halls have been designated as wellness buildings.
+Alcohol (including empty containers), tobacco, and illegal drugs are not allowed anywhere on the premises.
 Violations may result in the student being reassigned to another residence hall.